SiloKusuma/SiloKusuma/README.md

 # <summary><strong>Hi there :wave: , My name is Silo Kusuma!</strong></summary>
-Hello friends, I'm a junior high school student who loves technology and coding.
-I live in Central Java, Indonesia.
+Hello friends, I am a junior high school student, I have always liked technology and now I am studying coding, how a program can run with code using a programming language.

  **I like languages:**